People 1

 Y and W

-A y in pinyin usually sounds similar to the y in yes (for example, , yě).
-When you see a w, it will normally be pronounced like the w in wood (for example, , wǒ).
+A y in pinyin usually sounds similar to the y in yes (for example, 也, yě).
+When you see a w, it will normally be pronounced like the w in wood (for example, 我, wǒ).

-syllables yi and wu (as in and ) where the y and w are rarely pronounced.
+Two exceptions are the syllables yi and wu (as in 一 and 五) where the y and w are rarely pronounced.

 Asking Questions

-You already know how to ask questions by saying (bù, not) after the verb and then repeating the verb again; for example, 是不是你的妻子?
+You already know how to ask questions by saying 不 (bù, not) after the verb and then repeating the verb again; for example, 那是不是你的妻子?
 This works with adjectives, too!

-Also, notice that in this pattern,
+Also, notice that in this pattern, 很 (hěn) is no longer used.

 (Nǐ gāoxìng bu gāoxìng?)
 Are you happy?